jdcabreza/jdcabreza/README.md

 # About Me
 Hello!
 I'm Nathan!
 I'm...
 - Currently a 4th year CS undergrad student
-- Currently learning about GANs and computer graphics
+- Currently learning about GANs and physically-based rendering

 You can reach me via email or on Twitter. :)